fitzwolf/RestaurantFinder/README.md

 <br />

 ## Video documentation on usage and setup.
-Within this repo there is also a video: Howto-Install-and-Use-720.mp4 that will guide you through install, setup and usage.
+Within this repo there is a video: Howto-Install-and-Use-720.mp4 that will guide you through install, setup and usage.

 ## Setup